On Memory

 John Locke, writing in 1689, made what remains the boldest claim in the philosophy of personal identity: you are whoever you can remember being.

 This was radical.
 Before Locke, identity was a matter of substance — you were the same person over time because you were made of the same stuff, or because you had the same soul.
 Locke cut through both claims.
 The stuff changes: your body replaces its cells, your brain rewires.
 The soul is invisible: you cannot verify its continuity, and even if you could, a soul without memory would be a stranger to itself.
-What makes you the same person you were yesterday is not your body or your soul but your consciousness — specifically, your ability to extend your consciousness backward in time through memory and recognize past experiences as your own.
+What makes you the same person you were yesterday is not your body or your soul but your consciousness.
+Specifically: your ability to extend consciousness backward in time through memory and recognize past experiences as your own.

 The prince and the cobbler: if a prince’s consciousness — his memories, his sense of himself — were transferred into a cobbler’s body, the resulting person would be the prince, not the cobbler.
 Because identity follows memory, not matter.
 The person in the cobbler’s body would remember being the prince, would feel continuous with the prince’s life, and would have the prince’s perspective on his own past.
 The body is a vehicle.
 Memory is the passenger, and the passenger is the person.